Multiple Modular Values and the relative completion of the fundamental group of $M_{1,1}$: Decomposition of iterated Shimura integrals

-In this way, double motivic multiple zeta values are isomorphic to the subspace of double Eisenstein integrals which are orthogonal to all cusp forms.
-This precisely explains the cuspidal defect \cite{GKZ, BrDepth} for double zeta values in depth 2.
+In this manner, double motivic multiple zeta values are isomorphic to the subspace of double Eisenstein integrals (iterated integrals of length two in $E_{2k+2}(\tau) \tau^{2k} Y^{2k} d \tau$ ) which are orthogonal to all cusp forms.
+This provides a geometric explanation for the cuspidal defect \cite{GKZ} for double zeta values.
+Similarly, the iterated integrals of Eisenstein series arising as regularised values of multiple elliptic polylogarithms evaluated at the origin are also orthogonal to all cusp forms.

-These calculations suggest that it is possible to read off the motivic version of the Broadhurst-Kreimer conjecture \cite{BrDepth} from the structure of Hodge-motivic versions of multiple modular values, as mentioned in the introduction.
-I hope to return to this question shortly.

-\begin{rem} The kernel $K$ can be interpreted as the length two component of the affine ring of the Lie algebra called $\mathfrak{u}^{\mathrm{eis}}$ of \cite{MEM}.
-There is a direct way to relate it to double zeta values as follows.
-The double elliptic polylogarithms defined in \cite{BrLev} can be restricted to the zero section of the universal elliptic curve to obtain certain functions called double elliptic zeta values, which are functions on the punctured $q$-disc.
-They can be expressed as certain linear combinations of double iterated integrals of Eisenstein series which correspond exactly to the subspace $K$.
-Their regularised limit at $q=0$ can be computed in terms of iterated integrals on $\Pro^1\backslash \{0,1,\infty\}$ of depth 2, and hence evaluate to double zeta values.
-This is a joint project with A. Levin. \end{rem}